berlin-hackevenings/selenium-python-template/README.md

 ## Instructions

-This is a template repository: you use it to create your own repository, copying the files and folder structure from this template.
+This is a template repository: you can use it to create your own repository, copying the files and folder structure from this template.

 To create your own repository find the button "Use this template" above the file list and click it.
 You will be asked to give your repo a name (you can also use the name of the template, as the new repo will be created in your own GitHub account).